ProtosaurusRex/People-and-Notes/README.md

 ## To set up the API:
 ## 1.)
 Set up a virtual enviornment using 'python -m venv venv' in the command line.
 ## 2.)
-Activate the virtual enviornment by using .\venv\Scripts\activate in the command line,
+Activate the virtual enviornment by using venv/Scripts/activate in the command line,
 ##          Note- You may need to run on of the alternate activation scripts depending on what shell you are using (bash, powershell, etc.)
 ## 3.)
-Install the required dependencies using 'pip -r install .\requirements.txt'
+Install the required dependencies using 'pip -r install requirements.txt'
 ## 4.)
 Next, initialize the database by using 'python database_setup.py' in the command line.
 ##           This script sets up the database with the 'person' table.
 ##           Alternativley, you may decide to run this script line by line within a python shell.
 ## 5.)
 Extend the database by running 'python extend_database.py' in the command line.
 ##           This script extends the database by adding the 'note' table.
+##           This script is identical to the 'build_database.py' script, which performs the same function, I've added 'extend_database.py' for clarity of instruction.
 ##           Alternativley, you may decide to run this script line by line within a python shell.
 ## 6.)
 Activate the API by running 'python app.py' in the command line.
 ## 7.)
 Crtl-click on the server address within the terminal, and the browser will open the 'home.html', found in the templates folder.